adinaelisheva/MPMP/band-12/README.md

 This is just "find a number with N factors" including 1 and N.

-Wrote a simple script to count factors in numbers until I found 64.
+Wrote a simple script to count numbers' factors until I found 64.
 The script outputs the factors of N to the console, so I recommend running this piped to a file.
 The final scores will come out in the console (on the error channel).
 Eg:

 ```> node band.js > output```